Charitable Giving Statistics

 Private donations contribute $43.9 billion of the total US overseas assistance.
 These funds come from charities (35%), corporations (26%), religious groups (26%), foundations (11%), volunteers (10%), and colleges (5%).
 Government overseas aid programs, by contrast, contribute $33.1 billion.

 23. Almost 30% of American schools earn over $75,000 a year from fundraising.

-The average annual fundraising income for most schools (35%), however, is between $0 and $5,000.
+However, the average annual fundraising income for most schools (35%) is between $0 and $5,000.
 School fundraising statistics show that school groups manage to raise over $1.5 billion each year by selling products.
 About 71% of parents claimed to get involved in such fundraising quests by selling products to family, friends, and colleagues.

 24. Christian church giving now is lower than it used to be during the Great Depression.

-If Americans donated 3.3% of their income at the time, these days they donate only 2.5%.
-Only 5% of Christians tithe and, among them, the majority (80%) donate about 2% of their earnings.
+If Americans donated 3.3% of their income at the time, they would donate only 2.5% of today’s money.
+Only 5% of Christians tithe, and, among them, the majority (80%) donate about 2% of their earnings.

 Donor-Advised Fund Charitable Giving

 25. The average size of DAF accounts was $159,019 in 2020.

 This figure notes a 5.5% decrease compared to the one in 2019 ($168,355).
 According to fundraising and charity statistics, the other aspects note positive changes.
 For instance, the total number of total DAF accounts jumped by 16.3% to 1,005,099 from 864,187 in 2019.
 Charitable assets meanwhile increased by 9.9% to $159.83 billion, and the total contributions jumped by 20.6% to $47.85 billion.